 Who Was St. Nick?

 St. Nicholas was basically the model for the jolly man himself (Santa Claus).
 St. Nicholas was from a wealthy family and would secretly give out gifts to people.
 The story I remember hearing was about a father who had three daughters.
 He was poor and could not afford dowries for the girls.
-Without the dowry the girls' future was bleak.
+Without the dowry the girls would probably become...night workers.
 Nicholas threw a bag of gold coins for each daughter into the house through a window at night.
 (Some accounts have it over 1 night, 3 nights, or even 3 years.)

 How To Celebrate:

 Growing up, we each had our own stocking that we put out the night before St. Nick's Day.
-My husband's tradition was to put his Christmas List in his stocking for Santa to pick up.
-However, other families put out shoes instead of stockings.
+My husband would put his Christmas List in his stocking for Santa to pick up.
+However, other people put out shoes instead of stockings.
 The night of December 5th, place a stocking or shoe outside the children's door(s) and fill it with goodies.
 In the morning (on December 6th), open the stockings!

 Stocking Stuffer Ideas:

-- Lego's (There's so many kinds!
-Ninjago, a box of Lego's, Nexo Knights, Minecraft, Friends.)
+- Lego's (Bernardo is into Ninjago right now, while Higgins does better with a box of Lego's he can create his own inventions with.).
 Lego also has Ornaments: There are several to choose from.
 Kids build the Lego figure and place them inside a clear round ornament to hang on the tree.
-The boys loved them!
-The mini figure packs are also great stocking stuffers.
+The boys each got one last year and loved them!

 - Special ornament (We get each kid an ornament every year.
 It has their name and the year on it.
 We try to make it special for that year.
 Examples include an apple/desk/pencil if they started school, a horse for their first horse ride, an ornament from vacation, a train if they took a train ride, etc.)